 Fort Harrison

 A Fitting First Victory: It is poetic justice that the Richmond Battlefields Association's inaugural preservation success should come at Fort Harrison in 2002.
-Early Richmond preservationists, including Douglas Southall Freeman, began their mission in 1927 "to acquire historic sites for preservation and restoration" by purchasing the historic fort at public auction with borrowed funds.
-Seventy-five years later, RBA has picked up the challenge to preserve America's hallowed ground.
-A generous loan from the Civil War Preservation Trust facilitated the purchase.
-RBA raised the funds to repay the loan and the historic property has since been incorporated into the Richmond National Battlefield Park.
+In 1927, early Richmond preservationists—including Douglas Southall Freeman—began their mission "to acquire historic sites for preservation and restoration" by purchasing this same fort at public auction with borrowed funds.

 September 29, 1864